ember-nexus/api/docs/api-endpoints/element/post-index.md

 <!-- panels:start -->
 <!-- div:left-panel -->

-Creates a new data element.
-If the data element is a node, it is directly owned by the current user.
+Creates a new element.
+If the element is a node, it is directly owned by the current user.

 ## Request Body